romainsacchi/carculator_truck/docs/introduction.rst

 By default, the tool produces results across thea year 2000, 2010, 2020, 2030, 2040 and 2050.
 It does so by adjusting efficiencies at the vehicle level, but also by adjusting certain aspects of the background inventories.
-The latter is done by linking the vehicles' inventories to energy scenario-specific ecoinvent databases produced by ``rmnd-lca``.
+The latter is done by linking the vehicles' inventories to energy scenario-specific ecoinvent databases produced by ``premise``.

 Export of inventories
 *********************